-I do hope that the advocates of non-forgiveness and for that matter banning things do know that Lord Mahaveera never forced anyone to follow the path or the preaching of Jainism.
+Now, I would like to end this blog by quoting the following lines extracted from my other blog “Kshamavani (Forgiveness) Day – A day to seek forgiveness and forgive” – Lord Mahaveera never forced anyone to follow the path or the preaching of Jainism.
 Do remember that Jainism is all about Non-Violence and Forgiveness.
 Jainism is not about forcing one’s thoughts on others.
 Jainism is more than a religion, it’s a thought that evoked and developed over time through introspection and learning.